 "Theresa" is a late ripening Hungarian table grape bred from "Eger 2" x "Olympia" and has particularly large berries.
-A fungus-tolerant grape for sunny south to west walls without much shade, ie for optimal, sheltered Position.
-Moderately suitable as staked freestanding plant (ie without a wall) and for pergola greening in a sunny position, sheltered from wind, up to about 150m altitude.
-On house façades even up to 350m altitude.
-Due to the late ripening, wasp attack is hardly a problem, hence this grape is optimal for busy pedestrian areas such as house entrances!
+This fungus-tolerant variety likes to be on sunny south to west facing walls without much shade.
+It can be grown in rows or against a wall.
+Moderately suitable as a staked freestanding plant (i.e. without a wall) and for pergola greening in a sunny position, sheltered from wind, up to about 150 metres high.
+On house façades, even up to 350 m high.
+Due to the late ripening, damage from wasps is hardly a problem.
+This grape is ideal for heavily frequented areas like house entrances.

-yellow-green to grey-yellow, at full maturity also yellow with a touch of pink, ellipsoidal, approx. 2.0 to 3.0cm, tartish-sweet to very fruity and sweet, taste improves continuously during the long ripening process.
+Yellow-green to grey-yellow; at full maturity also yellow with a touch of pink, ellipsoidal, 2 - 3 cm, tartish-sweet to very fruity and sweet; taste improves continuously during the long ripening process.
 Very few pips.

-late, from mid-September, occasionally until November, the fruit can and should remain on the canes for a long time to reach full ripeness.
-Occasionally it is necessary to thin out the grapes to one bunch per cane, combined with a uniform pre-harvest as soon as they are ready to eat.
-This will ensure that the remaining grapes can ripen better and also promotes lignification of the canes.
+Late, starting in mid-September, sometimes even in November.
+The fruit can and should remain on the canes for a long time to reach full ripeness.
+Occasionally it is necessary to thin out the grapes to one bunch per cane, and do not hesitate to reduce the number of clusters to promote ripening.
+Make a uniform pre-harvest as soon as they are ready to eat.
+This ensures that the remaining grapes can ripen better and also promotes lignification of the canes.

-this grape is fruiting better (especially in the first years) with Rod Pruning or Cane Pruning, which needs to be considered in the trellis design.
-In the first years this grapevine tends to overcrop (too much fruit set), which necessitates thorough thinning.
-Due to the late maturity, plants may be susceptible to heat stress or "sunburn" and the associated berry wilting during early summer, especially if the weather changes suddenly to intense solar radiation and high temperatures.
-At such times, additional watering may be helpful.
-In addition, canopy thinning around the grapes - if at all - should be carried out in late summer, not all at once, but gradually at 2-3 intervals.
-In late summer, some berries tend to split after watering during the ripening process, hence the vines must not be watered as from August.
+This grape fruits better (especially in the first years) with rod pruning or cane pruning, which needs to be considered when choosing a trellis and its design.
+In the first years this grapevine tends to overcrop (produce too much fruit), so thinning is required.
+Due to the late ripening, plants may be susceptible to heat stress or "sunburn" and the associated berry wilt in early summer, especially in sudden weather changes (high temperatures / direct intense sunlight).
+At such times, additional watering can help.
+Canopy thinning around the grapes should be carried out (if at all) in late summer-- not all at once, but gradually in 2-3 stages.
+In late summer, some berries tend to split after watering... so, do not water the vines from August onwards.

-NOTE: "Theresa" is a registered variety, propagation is prohibited.
+NOTE: "Theresa" is a registered variety, so propagation is prohibited.